 It has been the focus of extensive scientific research evidencing remarkable natural properties that set it apart from other honeys and make it so highly prized throughout the world.

 Manuka honey requires special care and expertise to optimise and protect its special natural properties.
 Methylglyoxal (MGO) has been demonstrated to be the naturally occurring compound that makes Manuka honey so special.
 MGO is formed in the honey from Manuka nectar, and as the honey ripens, the MGO content can increase.

 This requires expert handling and storage, and precise testing of the honey is essential to certify potency, quality and purity.
 Stringent regulations must be met at all stages of this process.

-Due to New Zealand’s food regulations we are unable to talk about any possible health uses.
-A large amount of research exists and Manuka honey has many devoted fans worldwide so we encourage you to discover more, or simply try for yourself!
+Due to New Zealand’s food regulations, we are unable to talk about any possible health applications and effects of Manuka honey.
+A large amount of research exists and Manuka honey has many devoted fans worldwide, so we encourage you to discover more through online searches, look for scientific research articles or simply try for yourself!

 People tell us that they use Manuka honey as a natural boost, a winter wellbeing remedy or as a natural wholefood alternative to refined sugar.
 You can scan through some of our ideas on how to enjoy your Manuka Honey, or look through our 'Get-Inspired' section for recipes and DIY treatments.